 It is an article written by an identifiable expert in the field, for experts in the field, that has undergone a evaluation process to ensure the quality of the research and methodology They are usually identified by certain characteristics, seen on What is a Scholarly Journal?

 I can't find the full text.
 What do I do?

 Use to see if the full-text is available elsewhere, or if a print copy is available.
-If the Libraries does not have a print or electronic copy of the article, you can request it through Inter-Library Loan.
+If the Libraries does not have a print or electronic copy of the article, you can request it through Interlibrary Loan (ILL).